serverless/blog/posts/2017-09-12-event-driven-serverless-app-local-dev-exp.md

 ## Event-driven Serverless Application

-Let's look at three core capabilities that we need, to write, test and run a serverless event-driven application: event-driven workflow, programmatic access, and full local development experience.
+Let's look at three core capabilities that we need to write, test and run a serverless event-driven application: an event-driven workflow, programmatic access, and full local development experience.

 ### Event-driven Workflow